 Essential requirements

-The essential requirements are the requirements which the product must meet in order to be placed on the market.
-Often the essential requirements are placed in Annex I to Directive.
+The essential requirements are the requirements with which the product must comply in order to be placed on the market.
+Often the essential requirements are found in Annex I of the Directive.

-The manufacturer (or his authorized representative in the European Community) is the main person responsible for placing a product on the market.
-This chapter describes the requirements and procedures that they must follow, referring to the annexes to the directive to speigazioni and more detailed regulations.
+The manufacturer (or his authorized representative in the European Community) is primarily responsible for placing a product on the market.
+This chapter describes the obligations and procedures that they must follow, referring to the annexes of the directive for more detailed explanations and regulations.

-Distributors and retailers are also responsible and liable if they trade items that do not comply with European directives.
-They must ensure that the product has been subjected to the certification of radio equipment, which is equipped with the EU declaration of conformity and which bears the CE mark.
+Distributors and retailers are also responsible and liable if they trade in items that do not comply with European directives.
+They must check that the product has undergone radio equipment certification, has the EU declaration of conformity and bears the CE mark.

-Any importer must ensure that the procedures for the verification of conformity of the product have been performed, must verify the presence of the CE marking and make sure that the technical documentation of the product is available to the competent national authorities.
+The potential importer must ensure that the procedures for verifying the conformity of the product have been carried out, must verify the presence of the CE marking and ensure that the technical documentation of the product is available to the competent national authorities.

 Free movement

-Member States must presume that products bearing the CE marking comply with all the provisions of the applicable directives providing for the affixing.
-They can not therefore be prohibited, restrict or prevent the placing on the market and putting into service in their territory of products bearing the CE marking, unless the provisions relating to CE marking have not been applied improperly.
+Member States must presume that products bearing the CE marking comply with all provisions of the applicable directives requiring its affixing.
+They cannot therefore prohibit, limit or prevent the placing on the market and putting into service on their territory of products bearing the CE marking, unless the provisions relating to CE marking have been applied improperly.

 Presumption of conformity and harmonized standards

-At the directives of our interest it is associated with a list of harmonized standards that is published in the European Official Journal.
-The harmonized standards greatly facilitate the verification of compliance of a product with the requirements of Directive.
-In these standards is described in detail how the tests should be performed or other kinds of assessment needed to verify that a product complies.
+The directives of our interest are associated with a list of harmonized standards which is published in the European Official Journal.
+Harmonized standards make it much easier to verify the conformity of a product with the requirements of a directive.
+These standards describe in detail how the tests or other types of assessment necessary to verify that a product complies must be carried out.

-If a product is available the harmonized standards to cover all the requirements of the Directive - if these standards are applied comprehensively and the product passes all tests provided by the same rules – then it can be assumed that the product complies with the requirements of that Directive.
-In the absence of harmonized standards adequate to the product path it is more complicated and expensive.
+If harmonized standards are available for a product to cover all the requirements of the directive - if these standards are applied in a complete manner and the product passes all the tests required by the standards themselves - then it can be assumed that the product complies with the safety requirements. that directive.
+In the absence of harmonized standards suitable for the product, the path is more complicated and expensive.

-Equipping a suitable laboratory to perform the tests required by the Harmonized Standards thing is rather onerous.
-For this reason, manufacturers will often rely on external testing laboratories.
+Equipping a suitable laboratory to carry out the tests required by the Harmonized Standards is quite expensive.
+For this reason, manufacturers often rely on external testing laboratories.

-In Europe it is the body that can make an assessment of compliance by acting as a third party or whether the one made by the manufacturer and its trusted laboratories is correct.
-In most cases, however, the use of a notified body is not provided or not required.
+In Europe it is the body that can carry out a conformity assessment by acting as a third party or evaluate whether the one carried out by the manufacturer and its trusted laboratories is correct.
+In most cases, however, the use of a notified body is not foreseen or in any case not necessary.

-The products comply with all the provisions of the applicable directives providing for the CE marking must convey it.
-Such marking is, especially, an indication that the products comply with the essential requirements of all applicable directives and that they were subjected to a conformity assessment procedure provided for by the Directives.
+Products that comply with all provisions of the applicable directives requiring the CE marking must bear it.
+This marking is, in particular, an indication that the products comply with the essential requirements of all applicable directives and that they have undergone a conformity assessment procedure provided for by the directives themselves.
 Member States are also required to take the necessary measures to protect the CE marking.

-Sicom Testing offers a complete service for Certification of radio equipment operating according to the main telecommunication standard.
+Sicom Testing offers a complete service for certification of radio equipment operating according to the main telecommunications standards.

-To request more information on this topic, write to info@sicomtesting.com
+To request further information on this topic, write to info@sicomtesting.com

 or call +39 0481 778931.